 2. Kelvin Cato: A first-round pick by the Dallas Mavericks in the 1997 NBA Draft, Cato was immediately traded to the Portland Trail Blazers, where he spent the first two seasons of his 10-year career.
 He was later traded by Portland to the Houston Rockets in a deal involving Scottie Pippen.

 3. Jeff Hornacek: A 14-year NBA veteran, Hornacek was drafted 46th overall by the Phoenix Suns in 1986.
 The 6-foot-3 guard is a one-time NBA All-Star and averaged 14.5 points, 4.9 assists, and 2.5 rebounds per game over his career.

-Mark Allen Hanrahan is the managing partner of Markmel Co., LLC, where he sources and manages both real estate and venture capital investments.
-Outside of his professional life, Mark Allen Hanrahan is a fan of the Chicago Bears football team.
+The recipient of an MBA with an emphasis in finance from Drake University, Mark Allen Hanrahan is a Chartered Financial Analyst who serves as a managing partner with Markmel Co., where he focuses on venture capital and real estate investments.
+Outside of his professional endeavors, Mark Allen Hanrahan is an avid fan of the National Football League’s (NFL) Chicago Bears.

 No player in Bears history has been as dominant as running back Walter Payton.
 In fact, despite retiring in 1987, Payton remains Chicago’s all-time rushing leader with 16,726 career yards.
 For comparison sake, Matt Forte is second all-time with 8,602 yards.
 Payton recorded a franchise-best 110 rushing touchdowns, 65 more than Forte and 59 better than Neal Anderson, who is second in franchise history.